blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

 ### DOM rendering is slow

 Being the DOM represented as a tree, it makes easier to change and update it.
-What the user sees is the result of the DOM rendering that is the *slow part*{: .italic-red-text }.
-More a component is complex more take time to be rendered.
+What the user sees is the result of the DOM rendering operation that is the *slow part*{: .italic-red-text }.
+More a page or a component is complex more could take time to render it.

 A page is usually made of many components, complex and non-complex.
-Every time one of them changes the all page needs to be re-rendered, a really expensive operation.
+Every time one of them changes the all page (or big part of it) needs to be re-rendered, a really expensive operation.

-__Tip__
+**Tip**
 Frequent DOM manipulations make the user interface slow since the re-painting of the user interface is the most expensive part.
 In general, it is something that is not considered when the page is going to be implemented.
 For instance changing visibility of an element forces the browser to verify/check visibility of all other dom nodes.
 {: .notice--info}

-Actions like changing visibility or the background of an element trigger a repaint, a simple click of the user could correspond to many different actions behind the scene and so many repainting actions slowing down the web page.
+Actions like changing visibility or the background of an element trigger a repaint.
+A simple click of the user could correspond to many different actions behind the scene and so many repainting actions slowing down the web page.

 Two different techniques have been developed to overcome the rendering issue for complex web applications: *Virtual DOM* and *Incremental DOM*.